Showing posts with label trails. Show all posts

 Mallards, White Ducks, and goldfish greeted me as I approached the pond at Big Springs.

-Hubby ordered fried Fish, shrimp, fries, toast, and a stack of 3 buttermilk pancakes.
+My Hubby ordered fried fish, shrimp, fries, toast, and a stack of three buttermilk pancakes.

 Grinch Pancakes